liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-sync-intune.md

 # Configure settings with Intune

 Profiles in Microsoft Intune let you configure settings and push them to devices in your organization.
-Settings catalog built in to Microsoft Intune make configuring the Microsoft OneDrive sync app easier than ever.
+The settings catalog built into Microsoft Intune make configuring the Microsoft OneDrive sync app easier than ever.

 ## Create a profile